Fringed by Blackwattle and Rozelle Bays, Glebe was first settled in the late 1820s, making it one of Sydney's oldest suburbs.

 Wentworth Park, linking the suburbs of Glebe and Ultimo, is a popular park providing a wide range of recreational opportunity for people of all ages.
 Four floodlit sports fields suitable for soccer and football and a set of practice cricket nets located within the northern section of the park are available for hire throughout the year.
 The park is bisected by a railway viaduct which used to link the Rozelle and Darling Harbour goods yards but today carries the light rail service from the City to Dulwich Hill.

 The southern section of the park contains a shaded playground with adventure climbing apparatus suitable for older children.
 A series of fitness stations including pull up, dip, sit up, push-up bars and rings are distributed around the park perimeter.
-Picnic tables, ample seating and water bubblers are located conveniently close by.
-A footbridge with elevator provides convenient pedestrian access to the park across Wattle Street from Ultimo and the Wentworth Park Light Rail station is located further along Wattle Street towards the neighbouring Sydney Fish Markets.
+Picnic tables, ample seating and water bubblers are located close by.
+A footbridge with elevator provides pedestrian access to the park across Wattle Street from Ultimo and the Wentworth Park Light Rail station is located further along Wattle Street towards the neighbouring Sydney Fish Markets.

 The central area of the park, controlled by the Wentworth Park Sporting Complex Trust hosts weekly greyhound racing and a monthly antiques fair.